mizanussayed/codeWithMiza/README.md

 👀 I’m interested in web_application designing and developing

-- 🔭I’m currently learning python for back_end development and ract_js for font_end development but I am highly interested in java for development.
+- 🔭I’m currently learning python for back_end development and react_js for font_end development but I am highly interested in java for development.

 📫 How to reach me:
 -  1 )  https://codingdusp.herokuapp.com/